 Feeding a German Shepherd Puppy Kibble

-There are many good quality kibble diets.
+There are many good quality kibble diets, but they aren’t always the best choice.

 The FDA recently issued a notice alerting dog owners to a potential increased risk of a serious heart condition.
 This is called canine dilated cardiomyopathy (DCM).